kailash-manasarovar/statement/docs/timeline/2025/january.md

     - It seems clear that back in October 2024, [her and Paloma's interaction with me](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid) was to decide whether to tell the gangs to go ahead and murder me, which they attempted immediately once I was also fired from my job at Polygon a few days later.
     - They failed, of course.
     - The other times I heard from her, it seems like someone was about to try to murder me again; certainly in July 2025 in Lourdes that is *exactly* what [the Spanish woman calling herself Taya who also appears to be involved in multiple other murders](july.md#eyes-and-kidneys-again-and-heart-now-too) intended for me.
+    - Another spectacular fail.
     - What could Inma want by continually contacting me?
     - I hope it's Spanish government anxiety.
     - That would be most welcome.
-    - Pervert and pedophile protectors!
+    - Brazen pervert-and-pedophile protectors!

 ## Paul's best friend Lucy